c-blake/bu/doc/catz.md

 [^3]: That can be minimized by static linking of catz, decoders, or both.
 A way to specify `.so:open/decode/close` transformers could make for 1-exec not 2.
-The ideal 0-exec would need an in-end-requesting-process `zopen` meta-library (but that entails either dynamic linking & `LD_PRELOAD` tricks or integration work).
+The ideal 0-exec would need an in-end-requesting-process `zopen` meta-library (but that entails either dynamic linking & `LD_PRELOAD` tricks or a PL-specific API).

 [^4]:  Happy to put in citations if you tell me.